-We all have some tasks in our workday that we dread doing.
-Most of the time, these to-dos are often repetitive, mundane and simply boring work that we can't help but procrastinate on or rush through simply to get it off our plate.
-This costs your wholesale distribution business money - the time and effort employees spend on these tasks hinders your bottom line.
+We all have some business tasks in our workday that we dread doing.
+Most of the time, these to-dos are often repetitive, administrative, mundane and simply boring work that we can't help but procrastinate on or rush through simply to get it off our plate.
+This costs your business money - the time and effort employees spend on these tasks hinders your bottom line.

-So what are your successful competitors doing to counteract these snooze-inducing repetitive tasks that take away from meaningful work, and how do they keep employees engaged in their work and reduce turnover rates?
+So what are your successful competitors doing to counteract these snooze-inducing repetitive business tasks that take away from meaningful work?
+How do they keep employees engaged in their work and reduce turnover rates?
 The answer?
 Automation.
-Thanks to today's advancements in technology, many wholesale distribution businesses have adopted business management software to automate a number of these tasks and free up time for employees to focus on things that really matter in the business.
+Thanks to today's advancements in technology, many businesses have adopted business management software to automate a number of these tasks and free up time for employees to focus on things that really matter in the business.

 It seems like a very simple concept, yet many businesses have no idea which tasks to automate or how to begin the process of automating, let alone deciding which software is right to do so.
 Below are some processes we've seen customers save hours and even days by automating with business management software.
 Consider the following as best practices for your business.

-We speak with many prospects that come to Blue Link when they have had enough of manually re-keying information into multiple systems and spreadsheets.
+One obvious place to try and automate repetitive business tasks is when you’re dealing with multiple sales channels.
+Having to manually re-key data into multiple systems and spreadsheets is time consuming and error-prone.
 A key reason for this repetitive work is that the various sales channels of the business are all disconnected.
-Businesses that have multiple sales channels such as eCommerce, online marketplaces such as Amazon, tradeshows, POS systems, phone, email etc, have to dedicate a number of resources to managing sales orders that come in through these various platforms to ensure all orders are being fulfilled.
+Businesses that have multiple sales channels including eCommerce, online marketplaces such as Amazon, tradeshows, POS systems, phone, email etc, have to dedicate a number of resources to managing sales orders that come in through these various platforms to ensure all orders are being fulfilled.

 Implementing the right business management software acts as a central hub, storing all sales information in one system.
 This means that regardless of the channel a sale comes in through, it is accounted for in the system so employees have information that is always accurate and in real-time.